Arduino Nano PWM

 ultra-easy.

-The sixth thing know about Arduino Nano PWM pins is that the outputs are
+The sixth thing know about Arduino Nano PWM pins is that the PWM signal is

 and fully off requires a value of zero.
 So for half volts (2.5V) you